 • You’ll have some experience of working with horses already.

 Additional Costs and Information

-Riding restriction: please be aware there is a weight limit of 14stone.
+Please be aware there is a weight limit of 14 stone for riding.

-You will also need to purchase your own personal protective equipment such as hats, boots, body protectors etc.
+You will also need to purchase your own personal protective equipment such as hats, boots and body protectors.